DeepElement/browserify-bridge/README.md

 a(exports,'provider.network', require('/home/toddpi314/project/src/provider/network.js'))
 ```

-Running `browserify` on the bridge entry module with a standalone namespace gives you easy access:
+Running `browserify` on the `browserify-bridge` generated entry module (with a standalone namespace) gives you easy access:

 ```javascript
 // Assuming "SDK" is the browserify standalone namespace